-Even with my first few attempts at Macaron’s being slightly faily, they can always be a bit of an odd one.
-It seems so silly to have to process the sugar & almonds in a food processor, and then sieve the ingredients (maybe even twice) but it is so worth it.
+Even with my first few attempts at Macaron’s being slightly off, they can always be a bit of an odd one.
+It seems so silly to have to process the sugar and almonds in a food processor, and then sieve the ingredients (maybe even twice) but it is so worth it.

 Waiting the hour has always proved successful to me – I have tried 15 minutes, 30 minutes, and 45 minutes and they can sometimes fail – an hour is my ideal!

 I went for a ganache in the filling to make it even more chocolatey, and that is fairly simple itself.
 As its so little, I microwave the cream and chocolate together in short bursts, stiring in-between each burst till smooth.

 It might seem slightly runny at first but it’ll sandwich the shells together perfectly and make them super deliciously tasty.
 However, if you prefer buttercream then that’s easily done too!

 But seriously, I honestly think these are worth a go if you can – they are such a decadent treat that is so much more worth it to make at home then buy when you’re out, the cost difference is amazing!
 Enjoy!

 - 100 g egg whites (roughly 3 medium eggs)